usnistgov/NexusLIMS-CDCS-Docker/README.md

 On linux, you will need to increase the available [virtual memory](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/vm-max-map-count.html).

-## Appendix B: Other helper scripts included in this repository
+## Appendix C: Other helper scripts included in this repository

 Aside from the `docker_create_superuser.sh` and `docker_set_ssl.sh` scripts described previously, there are a few other scripts provided that accomplish various tasks that may be of interest: